microsoft/pp-mcp/samples/zava-inventory-http-python/README.md

 1. Select Add a tool.
 1. Select Model Context Protocol.
 A list of MCP connectors is displayed.
 1. Select the Zava Inventory MCP from the list.
-1. Authorize the connection, entering any information that is needed.
+1. Create the connection by entering the same API key you used in the [API Key Authentication](#3-api-key-authentication) section.
 1. When you're done, select Add to agent to proceed.

 Once added, the MCP server tools will appear under Tools for your agent.